 With only two bedrooms, sleeping arrangements were cozy for us.
 I shared a double bed in one bedroom with my Dad, and Kim shared a double bed in the other bedroom with our Mum.

 Mum and Dad were invited over to party at this younger guy’s place, just up the lane from us in the Motel.
-Normally, two local teenaged girls would babysit me and Kim whenever Mum and Dad went out, but I guess this time they couldn’t get a baby sitter for us.
+Normally, two local teenaged girls would babysit me and Kim whenever Mum and Dad went out, but I guess this time they couldn’t get a baby sitter for us, so we went along with them this time.

 Our host was some young single guy with brown hair and a brown moustache, and he lived in a second-floor unit in the Motel, right above Lucien’s place.
-I thought he was an asshole.
+I thought he was kind of scuzzy.

 Kim and I didn’t really have anything to do except hang out and get bored while Mum and Dad talked, laughed and drank with our host and his buddies.
-I didn’t like it there – it felt creepy, being around strange, creepy adults whom I didn’t know.
+I didn’t like it there – it was stuffy and stunk of alcohol and B.O.
+It felt creepy, being around strange, creepy adults whom I didn’t know.

 After a few minutes of looking around, I became aware of the graphic nature of the posters and calendars on the walls.
 There were photos of naked women and men in various explicit sexual positions.
-I didn’t know anything about sex, but I could tell what was going on in the pictouldures.
+I didn’t know anything about sex, but I could tell what was going on in the pictures.
 I noticed how the man in one of the photos was grinning, and the woman sitting on top of him had no expression at all.
 I wondered if she was not happy, or perhaps not able to show her feelings in the picture.
+It made me feel like I was spying on things I shouldn’t be seeing.
 I began to feel pretty uncomfortable.
-It was a creepy scene.
+It was a creepy and embarassing scene.

 Things between one of the guys and my Dad started to get loud and out of hand.
 Voices became raised, and all of a sudden, Dad said firmly “Angela, take the kids home.”
 So we knew the situation wasn’t safe, and the three of us left Dad there.